Why Do Stocks Get Suspended by the SEC?

 One question always leads to another.
 First, it’s why do stocks get suspended?
 Then it’s what happens next, and how does this affect the investors?

 Once a suspension occurs, the SEC will distribute a press release detailing its reasoning.
 After this point, the SEC will not comment on the status of the investigation.
 Investors will not be able to trade any shares of the company’s stock until the suspension is over.
-Yet there are ways for suspensions to be ended early.
+Yet there are ways for suspensions to end early.

 The most common reason behind a suspension is inaccurate financial information.
 Companies can resolve this issue by submitting financial statements that are up to date.
 This brings the company back into compliance, and the suspension will be over.
 Investors can resume trading immediately after a suspension ends on the New York Stock Exchange (NYSE) or Nasdaq.